 Pro Image Sports ranks #266 on Entrepreneur magazine’s Franchise 500 list.
 Founded in 1985 by brothers Chad and Kevin Olsen in Salt Lake City, Utah, and franchising since 1986, the number of locations has expanded in recent years from 75 in 2010 to the current total of 131, none of which are company-owned and three of which are located outside the U.S.

 Mainstream Boutique got a big boost when its founder, Marie DeNicola, was invited to appear on the Oprah Winfrey show to talk about her transition from the corporate world of the Los Angeles garment district to being in business for herself as a direct-sales company offering apparel and accessories to busy adult women.
 In addition to offering a selection of unique products, there is a priority focus on excellence in customer service where helping women make good fashion choices is more important than just making the sale.

-Founded in 1991 and franchising since 1998, Mainstream Boutique ranks #155 on Entrepreneur magazine’s Franchise 500 list.
-The number of locations has grown quickly in recent years from 14 in 2010 to the current total of 77, of which two are company-owned and all are located in the U.S.
+Founded in 1991 and franchising since 1998, Mainstream Boutique ranks #380 on Entrepreneur magazine’s Franchise 500 list.
+The number of locations has grown quickly in recent years from 14 in 2010 to the current total of 79, of which three are company-owned and all are located in the U.S.